Bond requirements changing for ISF

 CBP will consider the limited overall use and the high rates of incorrect use in determining whether to eliminate, modify, or keep the existing flexibilities with the interim final rule.

-The good news for TRG Direct customers is that using the flexible options does not place a financial burden on you since we do not charge for updates and retransmissions.
+The good news for Strix customers is that using the flexible options does not place a financial burden on you since we do not charge for updates and retransmissions.
 This does require extra work, however, because ISFs need to be updated, marked Compliant Transaction, and retransmitted.
 However, we do not recommend cutting corners to avoid extra work.
 If you do not know what items are making the container, you must file Flexible Range.
 If you do not know the Stuffing Location and/or Consolidator, you must file Flexible Timing.
 If you file incorrectly and Customs audits you and finds out you were aware that it was not correctly filed, you are liable for a $5,000 fine.

 Importers’ use of flexible options decreased